Sport in Bristol: Baseball

 The Bristol Baseball club has a number of teams, their original being the Bristol Badgers, who have played in the British Baseball Federation most years.
-The club's other teams include the Bristol Bats and Bristol Bucaneers, which have played in the BBF and the South West Baseball League.
+The club's other teams include the Bristol Bats and Bristol Buccaneers, which have played in the BBF and the South West Baseball League.
 A women's team, the Bristol Bobcats, has been formed but not yet entered a league as of 2020.
 The club was founded in 2008 in Southmead before moving to Failand in 2011, and now has a growing facility in Keynsham.

 In 2021, two new teams were formed; the Brunels, a development team & the Bolts, a junior team.

 Basketball

 The city is home to professional basketball team Bristol Flyers, a member of the British Basketball League, which they joined in 2014 following an incorporation into Stephen Lansdown's 'Bristol Sport' group.
+Semi-professional basketball team Bristol Hurricanes play in the D1 National basketball league, the second tier of British basketball.

 There is a growing and now thriving basketball community in Bristol with a host of men's and women's local league sides playing in the West of England League.
 In addition to these the city is home to the English Basketball League clubs Bristol Storm Basketball Club based at the City Academy in the centre of Bristol, and in South Gloucestershire the Bristol Academy Basketball Club based at the South Gloucestershire and Stroud College WISE campus.